 - Link the user role to both the User and WorkflowAdministrator module roles in the System module.

-Finally, go to the Workflows tab in your project settings and select the same user entity as the one you are using in Workflow Commons.
-If you using Mendix SSO, set it to MendixSSO.MendixSSOUser.
+Finally, go to the Workflows tab in your app settings and select the same user entity as the one you are using in Workflow Commons.
 You can then use the properties of this entity to filter the users that can pick up a task in the task’s user assignment property.
 For more information on user task properties, see User Task.

 We recommend the following best practices when working with workflows:

 - When creating your workflow entity, use associations to connect to relevant information and only create attributes that are related to the current workflow instance.
 An example could be an Expense entity containing a description and amount, associated with an ExpenseApproval entity which has attributes for the approval state and a reason for rejection.